How To Define Your Productivity Style [Full Guide]

 As the name itself suggests, the Planner is not the most spontaneous person in the team.
 It’s even the other way round – they often miss out on many great opportunities, resisting to step away from the plan.

-You know the amazing feeling when you can cross something off your to-do list?
+You know the amazing feeling when you can cross something off your to-do list and become more motivated for the next task?
 The Planner is the type of person that will often write down an already-completed task just to cross it off.
 Oh, and don’t invite the Planner to a meeting without an agenda – they probably won’t attend if they don’t have a straight plan in front of them!

 Remember, how the Prioritizer responds to co-workers’ messages with one of a few words?
 Well, the Planner does the complete opposite – they will give you a detailed response, giving a step-by-step action plan with bullet points.